mantidproject/mantid/dev-docs/source/MVPTutorial/AddButton.rst

 .. code-block:: python

     from __future__ import (absolute_import,division,print_function)
-    import PyQt4.QtGui  as QtGui
+    from qtpy import QtWidgets, QtCore, QtGui
-    import PyQt4.QtCore as QtCore

 We then create the View class as a QWidget.
-Each View will have a parent.
-As a result, the View will automatically be destroyed if the parent is destroyed (unless the View has been removed, via docking, from the parent).
+Each view will have a parent.
+As a result, the view will automatically be destroyed if the parent is destroyed (unless the view has been removed, via docking, from the parent).

 .. code-block:: python

-    class view(QtGui.QWidget):
+    class view(QtWidgets.QWidget):

     def __init__(self, parent=None):
         super(view, self).__init__(parent)